 Orlistat (Xenical): reduces the absorption of fat in the gut.

-Phentermine- is the most prescribed anti-obesity medication.
-It is a stimulant medication and suppresses appetite and may have other metabolic effects.
-It also can help with food cravings.
+Phentermine: the most prescribed anti-obesity medication.
+It is a stimulant medication that suppresses appetite and may have other metabolic effects.
+As an appetite suppressant, it also can help with food cravings.

-Qysmia- a combination medication of Topiramate and Phentermine.
+Qysmia: a combination medication of Topiramate and Phentermine.
 Qysmia can help decrease appetite and food cravings.
-It may also change the taste of some foods making it easier to comply with dietary changes.
+It may also change the taste of some foods making it easier to stick to dietary changes.